 Age affects many of the contributing, ligaments, joints, muscles, and connective tissues, all of which affect posture.
 How they may contribute to kyphosis is not yet identified.
 However, with decreased spinal mobility, the ability to maintain a good posture and stand erect is reduced.

 Birth defects can cause kyphosis.
 If you were born with spinal defects, it can cause you to have a kyphotic spine later in life.
 One of these is Scheuermann’s disease or Scheuermann’s kyphosis.
 Commonly seen in boys, it can cause kyphosis.
 Here, the curvature increase occurs before the pubertal growth spurt occurs and can severely affect the spine.

 Physical and Functional Symptoms

 Excessive hyperkyphosis can severely affect your physical and functional limitations.
 Women who have a severe Dowager’s hump have difficulty simply raising themselves from a chair.
-You will also have a poor balance, slower gait, require a wider stance to support yourself and cannot climb stairs quickly.
+You will also have a reduced balance, slower gait, require a broader stance to support yourself, and cannot climb stairs quickly.
 As a result, you might be more prone to falls.
 Osteoporotic women tend to have a higher postural sway which also adds to their risk for falls.

 If you have Dowager’s hump, then your overall level of functioning is affected.
-You have difficulty doing basic activities around the house and their scores when it comes to activities of daily living are much lower compared to their normal peers.
+You have difficulty doing necessary activities around the house and their scores when it comes to activities of daily living are much lower compared to their healthy peers.
 If you’re developing Dowager’s hump, you might also notice the following symptoms:

 - Muscles fatigue easily